WHAT BUSINESS ACTIVITIES DOES THIS POLICY COVER?

 - When a consumer interacts with or makes selections on our websites and applications, we may collect records of those interactions or selections.
 For example, if a consumer selects a digital coupon that is offered within an application or website, we may make a record of that selection so we will be able to inform retailers that the consumer is entitled to the benefit of the coupon.

-- When a consumer submits redemption information to us as part of a rebate program, such as a receipt, or other information that is otherwise necessary for us process the rebate.
+- When a consumer submits redemption information to us as part of a rebate program, such as a receipt, or other information that is otherwise necessary for us to process the rebate.

 - When a consumer otherwise submits information or communicates with us, such as through features like feedback forms or otherwise contacting us via telephone, email, fax, or postal mail.